BuidlGuidl/eth-tech-tree-challenges-old/README.md

 ## Challenge Description

-This challenge will require users to write an ERC20 contract that contains rebasing token logic such that when a event occurs.
+This challenge will require users to write an ERC20 contract that contains rebasing token logic.

-Rebasing tokens automatically adjust its supply to target a specific price.
-Thus the token supply is increased or decreased periodically, where the effects are applied to all token holders, proportionally.
-Rebasing is an alternative price stabilization method versus traditional market mechanisms.
+Rebasing tokens automatically adjust its supply typically based on some external reason, for example: to target a specific price.
+As the token supply is increased or decreased periodically, the effects are applied to all token holders, proportionally.
+Rebasing can be used as an alternative price stabilization method versus traditional market mechanisms.

 An example of a rebasing token is the Ampleforth token, AMPL.